Fitness Court at Keōpūolani Regional Park

-Through a new partnership with the Hawaii Medical Service Association (HMSA) and the National Fitness Campaign, whose mission is to build healthy communities, two outdoor Fitness Court installations are coming to the County of Maui in the fall of 2023.
-With a 224 square foot sheer wall backing the structures, each Fitness Court presents an opportunity for a public artwork that enhances and enriches the site while also addressing the public input received in our recent Maui County Public Art Community Survey to produce art that preserves local stories, environment and history.
+Through a new partnership with the Hawaii Medical Service Association and the National Fitness Campaign, whose mission is to build healthy communities, two outdoor Fitness Court installations were developed for Maui County parks in July 2025.
+With a 224 square foot sheer wall backing the structures, each Fitness Court presented an opportunity for a public artwork to enhance and enrich the site while also addressing public input received in our recent Maui County Public Art Community Survey to produce art that preserves local stories, environment and history.

 Courtney Holland | @theluckyholland